 Instructions

-- Warm your oat milk in the microwave for 60 seconds until lukewarm. *Make sure your butter and egg are also room temperature.
+- Warm your oat milk in the microwave for 60 seconds or on the stovetop in a pan until lukewarm.
+Make sure your butter and egg are also room temperature.
 Any coldness will stop the yeast from being activated as it requires warmth.

-- Place dough back into mixing bowl and cover.
-Allow this to rest in a warm area for 1.5 hours until it doubles in size.
-I rested my bowl in a sink filled with warm water.
+- Place dough into a clean greased mixing bowl to proof.
+Cover and allow this to rest in a warm area for 1.5 hours until it doubles in size.
+Pro Tip: I rested my bowl in a sink filled with warm water.
 The warmth helps the dough to rise faster or you may need to let it rest for 2-3 hours until doubled in size.

-- Then with a rolling pin roll into a long rectangle.
-Then using your hands, roll the rectangular dough into a roll.
-Pat the sides to make it a bit smaller to fit into your lined or greased bread pan.
+- Then with a rolling pin roll each ball into a long shaped oval.
+Then using your hands, roll the oval shaped dough into a roll.
+Pat the sides of each roll to make it smaller to fit into your lined or greased bread pan.
 Repeat this for the remaining two balls of dough.

 - Cover and allow this to rest in a warm area until it has doubled in size, about 45-60 mins.
 The dough should have risen to be a bit taller than the height of your bread pan.

-- Then in a small bowl.
-Mix together one egg with 2 tablespoon oat milk.
+- Then in a small bowl, whisk one egg with 2 tablespoon oat milk.
 Brush dough with egg milk wash before baking.

 - Bake for 25-27 minutes at 350 degrees F until the top is golden brown on second lowest rack.